MadPUG/madpug.github.io/_posts/2014-10-12-october-meetup.markdown

 function.

-## A quick exploration of ModSpLan
+## A quick exploration of Modsplan

-After Benet finished answering questions, our next speaker spoke about their project. [modsplan][modsplan] is the modular specification for languages, created by Davi Post.
-Davi described how ModSpLan was born from desire to play with languages via their specifications.
+After Benet finished answering questions, Davi Post presented his project [Modsplan][modsplan], the Modular Specification of Programming Languages.
+Davi described how Modsplan was born from desire to play with languages via their specifications.
 The problem is that specifications are not always complete (or correct).
 Davi thought "What if a compiler could read a specification?"
 You could then test a compiler/specification against a reference implementation.
 What if languages that have common features could reuse pieces of specifications?
-Davi then proceeded to show off ModSpLan's data flow and showed examples of the token, language, and definition sub-specifications.
+Davi then proceeded to show off Modsplan's data flow and showed examples of the token, syntax, and definition sub-specifications.
 Each specification uses [Backus-Nauer Form (BNF)][BNF].

 ## Next Month